Management of Severe Exacerbation of Inflammatory Bowel Disease

 Drug treatment after 5–7 days

-• Change IV hydrocortisone to: prednisolone oral 40mg each day.
+• Change IV methylprednisolone to: prednisolone oral 40mg each day.
 Reduce no faster than by 5mg every 5–7 days.
 Normally there is gradual reduction over a 4–8 week period if CRP and stool frequency falling.

-• If ulcerative colitis add mesalazine oral (seek specialist advice if unsure):
+• If ulcerative colitis, add mesalazine oral (seek specialist advice if unsure):

 • Salofalk® MR granules 1.5-3g once daily or in three divided doses (or Salofalk® tablet 1.5-3g daily in three divided doses).